addrummond/ibexfarm/docker/Readme.md

 At this point, if the server is up and running, you should be able to retrieve `index.html` by running `wget http://localhost:8888`.

-You may wish to create an `example` user with an `example` experiment, so that the link on the homepage isn't broken.

 ## Storage space

 If you anticipate hosting lots of experiments on your Ibex Farm instance, you